 How can I protect my inventory from theft and damage?

-When it comes to managing inventory, one of the most important questions is how to protect it from theft and damage.
+If you are not using FBA, then you might be managing your own inventory.
+Then, one of the most important questions is how to protect it from theft and damage.
 This can be a challenge, but with some proper planning and forethought, you can ensure that your inventory remains safe and secure.

 One of the best ways to do this is by implementing a tracking system.
 By using tags or barcodes on each item, you can easily identify where they are located at any given time.
 Additionally, you should make sure that all warehouse personnel have access to the tracking software so they can keep an eye on products.
 This will also help determine if something has gone missing or been damaged.